Cook appointed to the Senior Executive Service as resource management assistant deputy chief of staff

-The Army Materiel Command enterprise welcomed a new resource management assistant deputy chief of staff during a ceremony held at the headquarters June 24.
+REDSTONE ARSENAL, Ala. – The Army Materiel Command enterprise welcomed a new resource management assistant deputy chief of staff during a ceremony held at the headquarters June 24.
+Mike Cook joined a field of 297 distinguished leaders as the newest member of the Senior Executive Service – a select group of top executives who make up just 0.1% of the civilian workforce.

+Members of the SES serve in key positions just below the top presidential appointees and are the link between the appointees and the rest of the federal workforce.

+“We are here to recognize a seasoned leader who has the character, commitment and courage to lead at the senior executive level,” said Executive Deputy to the Commanding General Lisha Adams.
+“Undoubtedly, Mike’s credentials mark him as an exceptional choice to lead AMC G-8 alongside Mrs. [Christina] Freese.”

 |Date Taken: